matteocorti/check_ssl_cert/README.md

                                    at the maximum level (without SSL-Labs)
       --allow-empty-san            allow certificates without Subject
                                    Alternative Names (SANs)
-      --check-ciphers grade        checks the offered ciphers
-      --check-ciphers-warnings     critical if nmap reports a warning for an offered cipher -C,--clientcert path            use client certificate to authenticate --clientpass phrase          set passphrase for client certificate.
-   -c,--critical days              minimum number of days a certificate has
+   -C,--clientcert path            use client certificate to authenticate -c,--critical days              minimum number of days a certificate has
                                    to be valid to issue a critical status.
                                    Can be a floating point number, e.g., 0.5
                                    Default: 15
+      --check-ciphers grade        checks the offered ciphers
+      --check-ciphers-warnings     critical if nmap reports a warning for an offered cipher
+      --check-ssl-labs-warn grade  SSL Labs grade on which to warn --clientpass phrase          set passphrase for client certificate.
       --crl                        checks revokation via CRL (requires
                                    --rootcert-file)
       --curl-bin path              path of the curl binary to be used